docker-archive/mta_java_workshop/README.md

 	Success!
 Because you are using a user name that belongs to the right team in the right organization, you can push your image to DTR.

-5. In your web browser head back to your DTR server and click `View Details` next to your `java_web` repo to see the details of the repo.
+5. In your web browser head back to your DTR server and click `View Details` next to your `java_web` repository to see the details.

 	> **Note**: If you've closed the tab with your DTR server, just click the `DTR` button from the PWD page.